Woog Education

 I/GCSE Poetry Anthology

-This course prepares student for the poetry component of the:
+This course prepares students for the poetry component of the:

 Course Overview

-This skill based course will provide the student with the skill set needed for them to ace literary analysis, critical commentary and extract based essays.
-The course will follow a modular approach- covering literary analysis techniques, followed by guided technique and skill practices on a wide variety of I/GCSE texts.
-Next literary techniques, analysis and essay writing will be modelled in tandem, using I/GCSE texts and real I/GCSE exam questions.
-The student will be taught how to ensure that their essays reflect their analysis, thus meeting the I/GCSE criterions.
+This skills-based course will provide students with the tools needed to excel in literary analysis, critical commentary, and poetry-based essays.
+The course will follow a modular approach—covering poetic analysis techniques, followed by guided practice with various poems from the I/GCSE poetry anthology.
+Essay writing and analysis will be modelled in tandem, using real I/GCSE exam questions to ensure that students' essays demonstrate their analysis and meet the I/GCSE criteria.

 At the end of the course the student:

-• will be able to identify, evaluate and analyse the effect of literary devices, structure and techniques in a variety of literary text types.
-They also will be able to use contextual understanding to examine and interpret texts and how text conventions across genres, cultures and time periods influence texts.
+- Will be able to identify, evaluate, and analyze the effect of poetic devices, structure, and techniques in a variety of poems.
+They will also use contextual understanding to interpret poems and explore how conventions in poetry have evolved across genres, cultures, and time periods.

-• will be able to write critical commentary on unseen prose and poetry by ensuring that the analysis answers the question and is presented in a logical manner.
-They will also be able to ensure that their analysis is reflected clearly by picking relevant details, quotes and using focused elaboration to develop analysis to produce a cohesive essay, while meeting I/GCSE criterions.
+- Will be able to write critical commentary on anthology and unseen poetry by ensuring their analysis is focused on the question and presented logically.
+They will also learn to reflect their analysis clearly by selecting relevant details, quotes, and using precise elaboration to develop cohesive essays that meet I/GCSE criteria.

 Express Course